On the distribution of Born transmission eigenvalues in the complex plane: Introduction

 The fact that there are no real BTEs is a well-known consequence of positivity of $m$ \cite{CPS07, CCR16}.
-The existence of countably many BTEs is obtained by making use of the radial geometry and following \cite{CCR16} (specifically, separating the variables, BTEs are described as zeros of a family of analytic functions).
+The existence of countably many BTEs is obtained by making use of the radial geometry and following \cite{CCR16}: separating the variables, BTEs are described as zeros of a family of analytic functions.
 Another important, but harder question is about the location of the transmission eigenvalues in the complex plane.
 Specifically, it is useful to obtain information about eigenvalue free regions.
 The so-called linear sampling method \cite{CK96, CC06, CMS21} provides a technique to obtain qualitative information about the location and the shape of the scattering obstacle, from the scattered far field data.
 For justification of the linear sampling method in the time domain, the questions of discreteness and location of eigenvalues (relative to the real axis) are essential.
-Having this motivation in mind, we show that BTEs stay away from the real axis, i.e. there exists a strip in the complex plane, parallel to and containing the real axis, which does not contain any Born transmission eigenvalues.
-This allows one to use the Fourier-Laplace transform and consider the time-domain linear sampling method \cite{CMS21}.
+With this in mind, we show that BTEs stay away from the real axis, i.e. there exists a strip in the complex plane, parallel to and containing the real axis, which does not contain any Born transmission eigenvalues.
+This will allow one to use the Fourier-Laplace transform and consider the time-domain linear sampling method \cite{CMS21}.
 Moreover, we also conjecture that any strip parallel to the real axis contains at most finitely many BTEs.
 For simplicity of presentation we carry out the proof for the function $m$ given by \eqref{m}.
 However, our methods apply to general positive and radial functions $m$ for which $t^{d-1} m(t)$ extends to a holomorphic function around the interval $[0,2]$, where $t$ denotes the radial variable (cf. Remark~\ref{REM m properties}).
-Questions regarding the distribution of transmission eigenvalues in the complex plane, such as eigenvalue free regions were studied in \cite{LC12, CL13, CLM15, vod15, vod16, PG17}.
-However, there are not many works in this direction for BTEs.
-For example, in \cite{CCR16} among other things, the authors study the distribution of those BTEs that correspond to radially symmetric eigenfunctions.
-One of the consequences of \cite{PG17} is that (for the ball with constant refractive index) all transmission eigenvalues lie in a horizontal strip containing the real axis.
-Our work exhibits qualitative difference between the distributions of transmission eigenvalues and those in the Born regime, it shows somewhat contrary, or dual behavior of BTEs, namely that all of them lie outside of some horizontal strip around the real axis.
-Or, invoking the conjectured stronger statement, all (but possibly finitely many) BTEs lie outside of any horizontal strip.
-Our proof uses Olver's uniform asymptotic expansion of Bessel functions of large order in the complex plane in terms of Airy functions \cite{olver54, olverTHMB54, olver74}.
-We also use contour deformations and Mellin transform techniques \cite{wong01}.